-Some U.S. firms and citizens have found corruption in government, including in the judiciary, to be a significant concern and a constraint to successful investment in Honduras.
-Corruption appears to be pervasive in government procurement, issuance of government permits, real estate transactions (particularly land title transfers), performance requirements, and the regulatory system.
-The telecommunications and energy sectors have proved particularly problematic.
+Some U.S. firms and citizens have reported corruption in government, including in the judiciary, to be a significant concern and a constraint to successful investment in Honduras.
+These reports suggest that corruption is pervasive in government procurement, issuance of government permits, real estate transactions (particularly land title transfers), performance requirements, and the regulatory system.
+The telecommunications and energy sectors appear to be particularly problematic.
+In response to concerns expressed by investors and the donor community, the government is currently implementing the first four year transparency and anticorruption plan to address transparency in government processes, including in contracting, hiring, permitting, and procurement.
+In addition, the government is working to improve transparency and good governance at the municipal level and within federal ministries and has succeeded, for example, in reducing the time it takes to award environmental licenses.

 U.S. industry has expressed concern that some investors in Honduras have at times been subject to practices that might be considered anticompetitive.
-In 2006, the Honduran Congress enacted a competition law, establishing an anti-trust enforcement commission to combat such conduct.
-Commissioners commenced operations in 2007.
-From January 2009 through December 2010, six complaints were filed with the commission, and the commission initiated two investigations.
-All eight cases were investigated; as of December 2010, seven were resolved and one was still pending.
-In November 2010, after a two-year investigation, the commission fined two cement companies 87 million Lempiras (approximately \$4.6 million) for violating the competition law by engaging in collusive pricing.
-These issues have affected Honduras's ability to attract foreign investment.
+In 2006, the Honduran Congress enacted a competition law, establishing an antitrust enforcement commission, the Commission for the Defense and Promotion of Competition, to combat such conduct.
+The Commission commenced operations in 2007.
+From January 2009 through December 2010, six complaints were filed with the Commission, and the commission initiated two investigations.
+All eight cases were subsequently investigated.
+As of November 2011, the Commission has resolved all pending cases.
+In November 2010, after a two year investigation, the commission fined two cement companies 87 million Lempiras (approximately \$4.6 million) for violating the competition law by engaging in collusive pricing.
+These issues have negatively affected Honduras's ability to attract foreign investment.